EightSystems/laravel-alpine/README.md

 ## Troubleshooting / Issues / Contributing

-Feel free to open an issue in this repository.
+Feel free to open an issue in this [GitHub repository](https://github.com/eightsystems/laravel-alpine).